DefinitionDevising project idea, defining the aim and main components

 Scaling UpScaling up phase is when the project it has already shown success by obtaining impact as well as economic results and it's ready to become replicable.

 This project serves the preservation of 26,000 ha of Amazonian rainforest by assigning an economic value to it.
 A number of internationally valued commodities such as natural rubber, açaí, and Brazilian nuts are naturally found in this part of the forest.
-They are well known to the indigenous communities which inhabit the area.
+They are well known to the local communities which inhabit the area.

 An endangered habitat

-The Amazon and its indigenous communities are endangered as it increasingly has to make way for human activities such as large agriculture.
+The Amazon and its local communities are endangered as it increasingly has to make way for human activities such as large agriculture.
 The project area holds pristine rainforest currently widely untouched by economic activities.
-However, it is at risk of being cleared for such interventions including a displacement of indigenous settlements.
+However, it is at risk of being cleared for such interventions including a displacement of local settlements.
 A solution is needed to demonstrate the value of preserving the forest in its natural state to prevent deforestation in the area.

 Assessing innovative preservation opportunities

 The feasibility study – starting in July 2020 – will build the fundament of this project.
-It includes an assessment of the project area to 1) map the indigenous communities, 2) allocate potential commodities in the rainforest that could be extracted legally and sustainably, 3) assess the amounts of carbon stored in the project area, and 4) identify degraded/logged areas.
+It includes an assessment of the project area to 1) map the local communities, 2) allocate potential commodities in the rainforest that could be extracted legally and sustainably, 3) assess the amounts of carbon stored in the project area, and 4) identify degraded/logged areas.
 The latter will be subject to an agroforestry regeneration program mimicking the natural forest.